-Assignment, Quiz and Final Exam Written Answer, and Course Project Grading Rubric
+Assignment, Quiz and Final Exam Written Answer, and Course Project Grading

 Course assignments are designed to help the students use the course materials in a "real-world" fashion.
 Therefore, the assignments are similar to the types of materials that would be needed if the student were managing an HIS or EHR deployment project at a healthcare provider.
-As a result, the assignments require a mix of submission types including PowerPoint presentations, Excel worksheets, memos, memos, and written answers.
-The course term project builds on the assignments by asking students to summarize, integrate and present material from the assignments.
+As a result, the assignments require a mix of submission types including PowerPoint presentations, Excel worksheets, memos, and written answers.
+The course term project builds on the assignments by asking students to summarize, integrate, and present material from the assignments.

 We are as objective as we can be in grading these materials.
 The assignments, course project, short-answer, and short essay questions in the quizzes and final exam have specific learning objectives that reflect key parts of the materials.
+The assignment learning objectives are shared in the assignments.

 Grading will be based on evaluation of the learning topics plus overall clarity and quality of the presentation.
-Each learning topic will have an assigned point weight and will be evaluated in four areas which have approximately equal weight plus clarity and quality of the work, which will have ten points.
+Each learning topic has an assigned point weight and will be evaluated on the following areas which have approximately equal weight plus clarity and quality of the work, which will have ten points.
 This approach is shown in the following table.